tyomhk2015/go_basics/README.md

 * For communicating `main func` and `go` routines.
 <br>
-Solves the problem mentioned above, the paragraph in '`Go routines` Caution'.
+Solves the problem mentioned above, the paragraph in `Go routines` Caution'.

 <pre>
 func channel_main() {